stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 and only you can send the selfish Great Ones gently out of your marvellous sunset city, back through the northern twilight to their wonted place atop unknown Kadath in the cold waste.

-  &ldquo;So, Randolph Carter, in the name of the Other Gods I spare you and charge you to serve my will.
+   "So, Randolph Carter, in the name of the Other Gods I spare you and charge you to serve my will.
 I charge you to seek that sunset city which is yours, and to send thence the drowsy truant gods for whom the dream-world waits.
 Not hard to find is that roseal fever of the gods, that fanfare of supernal trumpets and clash of immortal cymbals, that mystery whose